HafizBkr/HafizBkr/README.md

 I'm a passionate backend developer specializing in Go.
 I enjoy building robust and scalable applications with well-thought-out architecture.
 In addition to Go, I'm also exploring other technologies to broaden my skills and stay updated with the latest trends in development.

 ## 🚀 What I Do
-- 🔧 **Backend Development with Go**: My specialty.
+- 🔧 **Backend Development with Go & Node js**: My specialty.
 I love designing efficient and secure APIs and working on distributed systems.
 - 🌐 **Frontend with React**: Although my heart lies in backend development, I also build modern and interactive user interfaces with React.
 - 🦀 **Exploring Rust**: I've just started learning Rust, a language that fascinates me for its performance and safety.